WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z1-ScriptingEvents/afterGeometryNotification.md

 ## Notes

-This scripting event is available in Smart Connection 14.3.1 for CC 2019.
+This scripting event is available in Smart Connection 14.3.1 for CC 2019, Studio Plug-ins 15.2.1 for Adobe 2020 and Studio Plug-ins 16.3.1 for Adobe 2021.

 ## Examples